ainagari/ainagari.github.io/index.md

 <img align="left" style="padding-right: 30px" src="pic_mx.jpg">

+Since September 2021, I'll be a postdoctoral researcher at [Télécom-Paris](https://www.telecom-paris.fr/) working with Chloé Clavel and Matthieu Labeau.

-I'm a 4th year PhD student at the TLP group of the LISN lab (former LIMSI), in Orsay, France, under the supervision of Marianna Apidianaki and Alexandre Allauzen.
-My thesis is part of the ANR [MultiSem](https://sites.google.com/view/multisem/home) project.
+I did my PhD at the [LISN](https://www.lisn.upsaclay.fr/) lab (former LIMSI), [Paris-Saclay University](https://www.universite-paris-saclay.fr/en), under the supervision of Marianna Apidianaki and Alexandre Allauzen.
+My thesis, defended in June 2021, addresses the representation of different aspects of word meaning in neural language models.
+It was part of the ANR [MultiSem](https://sites.google.com/view/multisem/home) project.

 My broad research area is Natural Language Processing, and more concretely I am working on Computational Lexical Semantics with a focus on the adaptation of linguistic representations to semantic properties of words.